dharmx/track.nvim/.github/README.md

 - Close the telescope window then do `:Unmark`.
 - Open `:Track views` again.
 And, you should see the mark being erased.

-Note, that you can also track commands, manpages and helpdocs.
+Note that, you can also track commands, man-pages and help-docs.

-Q. How does bundles work?
+### Q. How does bundles work?

 - Open `:Track bundles`.
-- If the picker is empty then the current diretory is not being tracked.
+- If the picker is empty then the current directory is not being tracked.
 - Then start by marking a file in that directory `:Mark some/path/to/file` or, just `:Mark`.
 - Now, open `:Track bundles` again.
 You will see a `main` branch being created.
 - You can change the bundle name in telescope by pressing `i_<C-e>` on the entry.
-- `:StashBundle` will create another bundle with a auto-generated label and replace the place of the **main** bundle.
+- `:StashBundle` will create another bundle with an auto-generated label and replace the place of the **main** bundle.
 - Try `Track bundles` again.
 - `:AlternateBundle` will swap the current **main** bundle with the **alternate** bundle.
-This functions same as Vim's default `^` mapping.
+This functions the same way as Vim's default `^` mapping.

-Note that there can only be one `main` bundle and one **alternate** bundle.
-And, a bundle will have a main bundle always.
+Note that, there can only be one `main` bundle and one **alternate** bundle.
+And, a bundle will always have a main bundle.
 It is not recommended to remove it.

 ## Defaults